Groundwater Resiliency

 Our Wastewater Treatment Enhancements have greatly reduced the amounts of nutrients in our discharged water.
 We've been over 50% below the required limit since 2018, helping protect the Chesapeake Bay and groundwater beneath us.

-The County has also implemented an advanced water treatment pilot program that will help treat our wastewater effluent to the national drinking water and potable reuse water quality standards, providing us with the ability to perform managed aquifer recharge (MAR) and inject clean water back into our aquifers, which would essentially result in zero surface water discharge of nutrients.
+The County has also implemented an advanced water treatment research program that will help treat our wastewater effluent to the national drinking water and potable reuse water quality standards, providing us with the ability to perform managed aquifer recharge (MAR) and inject clean water back into our aquifers, which would essentially result in zero surface water discharge of nutrients.

 There are plenty of ways individuals help protect groundwater through small changes that have a big impact.